Yonomi/yonomi-sdk-dart/README.md

 #### Action: Set Target Temperature

-To lock or unlock a device with a Lock trait, use the `setPointThermostat` method inside the `ThermostatRepository` class:
+To set the Target Temperature of a device with the Thermostat trait, use the `setPointThermostat` method inside the `ThermostatRepository` class:

+**Example:** Set the thermostat's target temperature to 23.0 C:

 ```
 ThermostatRepository.setPointThermostat(request, "YOUR-DEVICE-ID-HERE", 23.0);